 Who We Are

-The Ballard Center promotes student involvement in social innovation through various classes, events, and programs.
-One of these programs is the Social Innovation Leadership Council (SILC), an internal consulting group that applies innovation principles to the Ballard Center itself to enhance existing programs and implement new initiatives.
-Through gap analysis, human-centered design, and collaboration with Ballard Center leaders, SILC applies social innovation on campus in order to prepare students to become lifelong social innovators off campus.
+Through gap analysis, human-centered design, and collaboration with Ballard Center leaders, SILC applies social innovation on-campus in order to prepare students to become lifelong social innovators off campus.

 SILC is comprised of student teams that have high autonomy in identifying opportunities and then researching, ideating, testing, and implementing solutions.
 As such, SILC offers an exceptional opportunity for students to make a real impact on campus.
 Successful SILC associates are entrepreneurial, resourceful, and highly motivated to improve the social innovation ecosystem at BYU.
 They often come from diverse majors with varying skill sets and aspirations, but they are all high-performing leaders.